mbellabah/mbellabah.github.io/src/content/posts/nozick.md

 3. *Rectification of injustice* concerns how one might deal with wealth that was unjustly acquired or transferred, compensation given to the aggrieved, and other similar questions related to past transgressions.

 Formally, redistribution entails seizing the private earnings of some group $$A$$, to give to some possibly intersecting group $$B$$, i.e. taxation.
-Assuming $$A$$’s earnings were acquired justly---as defined by the principles above---their nonconsensual appropriation is an injustice in itself, says Nozick, notwithstanding the amount of positive benefit that $$B$$ obtains.[^3] With Nozick’s entitlement theory in mind, I will now explore how “nonconsensual appropriation” constitutes an injustice by examining “consent”.
+Assuming $$A$$’s earnings were acquired justly--as defined by the principles above--their nonconsensual appropriation is an injustice in itself, says Nozick, notwithstanding the amount of positive benefit that $$B$$ obtains.[^3] With Nozick’s entitlement theory in mind, I will now explore how “nonconsensual appropriation” constitutes an injustice by examining “consent”.

 ## II.
 Inalienable Rights
 According to Nozick, people have certain inalienable rights by virtue of being